Skip to content

 Insights Hub API Versioning

 Each Insights Hub web service API is associated with a version value.
-API versioning in is based on semantic versioning.
-To identify a specific version of an API, three version values are used:
+API versioning is based on semantic versioning.
+In semantic versioning, an API version is identified with a specific version of three values: major, minor and patch.
+These values are typically formatted as MAJOR.MINOR.PATCH.

 api